Pilatch/easy-element/README.md

 Building multi-level directory trees is not yet supported.
 So put your element code in one flat folder.
 Easy Element won't do recursive directory traversal to search for your source code.

-# Intent
+# Distinctions

-The goal of Easy Element is to allow creation of custom elements without worry about browser support while leveraging technologies web developers are already familiar with.
+What makes Easy Element different from other options?

-For example, if web developers want to handle events within a custom element, they can do so using native JavaScript like `addEventListener`.
+Well, if web developers want to handle events within a custom element, Easy ELement lets them do so using native JavaScript like `addEventListener`.
 Compare this to a library like [stencil](https://stenciljs.com/docs/events) where the developer is expected to import event-related decorators and learn to use a proprietary interface.

 Easy Element is intended for simple custom elements.
 If you want something more complex, there are [more feature-complete libraries](https://www.webcomponents.org/introduction#libraries-for-building-web-components) out there.

-Or you can use Easy Element as a starting point to build your custom element, then use the generated JavaScript in the `.class.js` file with other tools, as it is V1 spec compliant.
+Or you can use Easy Element as a starting point to build your custom element, then use the generated JavaScript in the `.class.js` file with other tools, as it is [V1 spec](https://www.webcomponents.org/specs) compliant.